Mallika1405/cse15l-lab-reports/lab1.md

 ```
 [user@sahara ~]$
 ```
-Working directory: The working directory was the `home` directory, represented by `~`.
+Working directory: The working directory was the `/home` directory, represented by `~`.

-Explanation: When `cd` is run without any arguments, it changes to the `home` directory.
-In this case, it was already in the `home` directory and hence it just remained in the `home` directory in the output.
+Explanation: When `cd` is run without any arguments, it changes to the `/home` directory.
+In this case, it was already in the `/home` directory and hence it just remained in the `/home` directory in the output.

 Error: This is not an error.